Curriculum Vitae

 Institute of Applied Astronomy, Russian Academy of Sciences, St. Petersburg, Russia

-Scientific supervisor and referee of several Master degree theses in St.Petersburg State University and Technische Universität Dresden
+Scientific supervisor and referee of several Bachelor and Master degree theses in St.Petersburg State University and Technische Universität Dresden

 Member of the Scientific Council of the Institute of Applied Astronomy, St.Petersburg, Russia